 Good Morning, Madam.
 Good Morning, Gentleman.
 How may I help you today?

 “Good Morning.
 It is about my son.
 He is 20.
 I am not liking the way he looks at ladies.
 The way he looks at the helpers at our home and when we go to restaurants to eat, the way he looks at the ladies around.
 It is disturbing.”
 The lady was disturbed by her own words.
 Her husband affectionately handed her a bottle of mineral water.

 Isn't this natural?

-"My husband and I thought so but it is not about staring at ladies.
+“My husband and I thought so at first, but it is not only about staring at ladies.
 It is about where he focusses, where his eyes go, and how he does that.
-Last week we were in a temple in South India and the ladies were standing on one side and the men on the other side.
+Last week, we were in a temple in South India and the ladies were standing on one side and the men on the other side.
 After all, a temple.
 There also!
-It was embarrassing for both of us."
+It was embarrassing for both of us.”
 She exhaled.
-The empty water bottle shivered.
+The empty water bottle made a crumbling sound.

-She wasn't ready to buy a well-defended social construct.
-This mother is a ray of hope in a world celebrating toxic masculinity at the expense of the dignity of not only women but also countless men who aren't 'man enough' or refuse to 'man up'.
+She wasn’t ready to buy a well-defended social construct.
+This mother is a ray of hope in a world where toxic masculinity is celebrated at the expense of the dignity of not only women but also countless men who aren’t perceived as “man enough” or refuse to “man up.”

 After a long, heartfelt discussion, they left holding each other's hands.